walterchoi/autosql/README.md

 NodeJS repository to automate inserts from JSON data into SQL Current support only for MySQL and PostgreSQL

+If you have any feedback regarding this repository, please contact me on w@walterchoi.com

 This repository aims to help automate commonly used SQL processes.

 The primary function provided is "auto_sql" which should be provided a configuration variable and a data variable.